-10. Make sure that only last revision drawings are used.
+10. Make sure that only the last revision drawings are used.

 11. Identify where the panels/equipment are located.

 12. While preparing cable termination, arrangements will be made so that proper spare length is left available at the termination point inside the panels or equipment.
-Maximum spare length will equal the sum of the panel’s depth, width, and height.
+The maximum spare length will equal the sum of the panel’s depth, width, and height.

 13. Before laying the cable on the pipe rack, scaffolding and platforms will be provided wherever required along the route of the cable tray.